thomasrawiel/vhs-col/Documentation/Configuration/CTypes.rst

 .. confval:: saveAndClose
    :type: boolean
    :default: false
+   :name: ctype-save

     If true, clicking on the new element wizard will take the user directly to the page module, rather than showing the edit form from the form engine.

     ..  versionadded:: 13

+        New create option in TYPO3 13.
+Has no effect in TYPO3 12